 It is also quite possible to cycle around the city, although cyclists should be wary of the sloping streets and the fact that cycle lanes are somewhat rare.

 Driving in the city can be a little problematic, especially when it comes to negotiating tight corners and one-way streets.
 Parking is also limited, because in addition to the resident population, many more drive into the city for business.
 So it is recommended that you use one of the car-parks located outlide the city and then walk or use public transport.
 There is an efficient Park-and-Ride service in Floriana with regular shuttle buses to and from Castille Place, at the top of Merchants Street.

 Travelling to Valletta by public transport is easy.
 Many of the buses start and finish their journey at the Main Terminus just outside City Gate.
-The transport company, Arriva, also operates a convenient circular route around Valletta.
-For more info go to http://www.arriva.com.mt.
+The Malta Public Transport company also operates a convenient circular route around Valletta.
+For more info go to http://www.publictransport.com.mt.

 A system of electric cabs is also in operation within Valletta.
 A romantic alternative is to use horse-drawn carriages known as Karozzin.

 Whatever means of transport you choose to adopt, you will find that Valletta is highly accessible, and the locals are always eager to show you the way.